Energy Models for Better Pseudo-Labels: Improving Semi-Supervised Classification with the 1-Laplacian Graph Energy: Improving Pseudo-Labelling with the 1-Laplacian Graph Energy

-\paragraph{4.2 Our Coupling Constraint.} In a multi-class purpose, we now aim at finding $\valL$ coupled functions $u^\indexL$ that are all local minima of the ratio $J(u)/H(u)$.
-The issue is to define a good coupling constraint between the $u^\indexL$'s such that it is easy to project on.
+As we consider a multi-class setting, we aim at finding $\valL$ coupled functions $u^\indexL$ that are all local minima of the ratio $J(u)/H(u)$.
+The issue is to define a coupling constraint between the $u^\indexL$'s such that it is easy to project on.
 Let ${\bf u}=[u^1,\cdots u^\valL]$, in this work we consider the following simple linear coupling, which reads:

-There are three main reasons for considering such coupling instead of classical simplex \cite{bresson2013multiclass,rangapuram2014tight,gao2015medical} or orthogonality \cite{dodero2014group} constraints: {\SebastianoItem{\arabic{enumi}}} \begin{enumerate} \item Projection on this linear constraint is explicit with a simple shift of the vector ${\bf u} (x)$ for each node $x$.
+There are three main reasons for considering such coupling instead of classical simplex \cite{bresson2013multiclass,rangapuram2014tight,gao2015medical} or orthogonality \cite{dodero2014group} constraints: {\AngieItemRed{\arabic{enumi}}} \begin{enumerate} \item Projection on this linear constraint is explicit with a simple shift of the vector ${\bf u} (x)$ for each node $x$.
 On the other hand, simplex constraint ($u^\indexL(x)\geq 0$, $\sum_{\indexL} u^\indexL(x)=1$, $\forall x$) requires more expensive projections of the vectors ${\bf u} (x)$ on the $\valL$ simplex.
-Lastly, projection on the orthogonal constraint of the $u^\indexL$'s is a non convex problem. \SebastianoHighlight \item Contrary to the simplex constraint, it is compatible with the weighted zero mean condition $\langle u^\indexL,d\rangle$ that any eigenfunction of $J$ should satisfy, as shown in Proposition \ref{prop_sub}. \SebastianoHighlight \item The characteristic function of a linear constraint is absolutely one homogeneous.
-This leads to a natural extension of the binary case. \SebastianoHighlight \end{enumerate}
+Lastly, projection on the orthogonal constraint of the $u^\indexL$'s is a non convex problem. \AngieHighlightB \item Contrary to the simplex constraint, it is compatible with the weighted zero mean condition $\langle u^\indexL,d\rangle$ that any eigenfunction of $J$ should satisfy, as shown in Proposition \ref{prop_sub}. \AngieHighlightB \item The characteristic function of a linear constraint is absolutely one homogeneous.
+This leads to a natural extension of the binary case. \AngieHighlightB \end{enumerate}